-Ice skating on Aachen's ponds
+City warns against skating on ponds

 Fish also live in many of Aachen's ponds.
 A large number of skaters startles the fish out of their hibernation, their metabolism is boosted and their breathing intensifies.
 This leads to higher energy and oxygen consumption and puts an enormous strain on the fish's energy balance.
 In the following spring, they often die without symptoms if they lack the energy they need to compensate for the stress situations associated with rapidly rising temperatures.